 Cover Letter

-California is one of the leading economies in the world and home to some of the largest and most complex public transportation systems and leading new mobility companies in the United States.
-The disaggregation of transportation services in California leads to high costs for transportation operators and a poor customer experience for residents and visitors alike.
-Furthermore, disaggregated mobility services limit the climate benefits that may be achieved from the use of shared mobility services.
-As public and private transportation providers across the state face dire financial straits due to the economic and public health crises caused by the COVID-19 pandemic, there is an urgent need for seamless mobility solutions to drive a robust recovery.
+California is among the world’s leading economies, home to some of the largest and most complex public transportation systems and new mobility companies in the United States.
+However, the disaggregation of transportation services in California leads to high costs for transportation providers and a poor customer experience for residents and visitors alike.
+Furthermore, disaggregated mobility services limit the climate benefits that may be achieved from the use of shared-mobility services.
+As public and private transportation providers across the state confront the dire financial consequences of the COVID-19 pandemic, there is an urgent need for seamless mobility solutions to drive a robust recovery.

-To address these issues and identify opportunities to improve the overall mobility system, the California Air Resources Board (CARB) and California Integrated Travel Project (Cal-ITP), issue this Market Sounding.
-This Market Sounding will gather input from companies in the marketplace with respect to their capabilities and interest in supporting integrated systems to facilitate and measure connections between public transportation, transportation network companies, and other mobility services.
+To address these issues and identify opportunities to improve the overall mobility system, the California Air Resources Board (CARB) and California Integrated Travel Project (Cal-ITP) issue this Market Sounding.
+Its intent is to gather input from companies in the transportation marketplace with respect to their capabilities and interest in supporting integrated systems to both facilitate and measure connections among public transit, transportation network companies (TNCs, like Uber and Lyft), and other mobility services.

-We invite you to respond to this Market Sounding Document.
-Your valuable contributions will help shape the future direction of this project and find solutions to improve California’s mobility ecosystem and drive desired economic, environmental and equity outcomes.
+We invite you to respond to this Market Sounding document.
+Your valuable contributions will help shape the future direction of this project, find solutions to improve California’s mobility ecosystem, and drive desired economic, environmental, and equity outcomes.

-Your responses must be received no later than 5:00 p.m.
-(PST) on February 26, 2021.
+Your responses must be received no later than 5pm (PST) on February 26, 2021.

 If you have any questions, please feel free to contact us at calitp@dot.ca.gov or CARB email.